 Skip to main content

 What is hotshot trucking?
-Pros, cons and how to start
+How it works, requirements and how to start

 Hotshot trucking is a fast, flexible way to haul urgent or LTL freight with smaller trucks, and it’s quickly gaining traction.
 This guide covers how it works, the pros and cons, and how to start your own business.